saksham/CarND-Advanced-Lane-Lines/README.md

 "noise level" in an image into the lane detection pipeline so that we could disregard best fit lines which might succesfully fit a best fit line, but the line might be capturing some other artifact.
 We could extend this concept a bit further to **adapting the thresholds** in the image based on the "noise level".

+For challenge videos, the lane markings is not distinguished easily from the edge of the road or some artifacts.
+For instance, the challenge video has a black tar line in between the lanes.
+Sometimes the lane detector identifies this as the lane line.
+Result of processing on challenge and harder-challenge videos can also be found in [output/videos](output/videos) folder.

 Furthermore, I could achieve processing speed of around 3-4 FPS.
 The pipeline could probably be optimised a bit more for speed, for instance by not plotting or storing intermediary images.